 - ...
-Check the LP gas supply.
-If you have a manual changeover on your LP gas tank system, change to the other tank. - ...
-If the furnace does not light after several attempts, do the following: - 1.
-Turn the thermostat and the furnace gas control valve OFF. - Contact your RV dealer or service center.
+Check the LP gas supply. - ...
+If the furnace does not light after several attempts, do the following: - Turn the thermostat and the furnace gas control valve OFF. - Contact your RV dealer or service center.
 DO NOT attempt to repair or adjust the furnace yourself.